peconicmonuments/peconicmonuments.github.io/contact.md

 ---

-Please feel free to email or call us with any questions regarding our services. we are grateful to have the opportunity to serve the wonderful families who have graciously entrusted us with helping them create memorials for their loved ones. it is our pleasure to serve you, and we always hope to make this experience as easy and encouraging as possible.
+Please feel free to email or call us with any questions regarding our services.
+We are grateful to have the opportunity to serve the wonderful families who have graciously entrusted us with helping them create memorials for their loved ones.
+It is our pleasure to serve you, and we always hope to make this experience as easy and encouraging as possible.

 *-- The Warners*